 - Passport biographical page for scholar and any dependents

-- Documentation of funding in the amount of at least $1,400/month for the scholar, $600/month for an accompanying spouse, and $400/month for each accompanying dependent child.
+- Documentation of funding in the amount of at least $1,700/month for the scholar, $700/month for an accompanying spouse, and $500/month for each accompanying dependent child.
 All financial documents must be in English or accompanied by a certified translation.
 Any bank statements must clearly state the name of the bank, name of the account holder, currency, date, and available balance.
 If the J-1 scholar will be supported by a friend or family member, that person must provide a letter of support in addition to the bank statement.

 - ISSS will review the request and issue the DS-2019 within five business days of receiving a complete request with all supporting documents.
-We will email the department contact listed on the request form when the DS-2019 is ready to pick up.
-We will also provide important documents about visa application procedures, travel, and health insurance.
+We will email an electronic DS-2019 to the J-1 scholar and provide a copy to the department.

 Important considerations for J-1 status